liuzihe02/lander/README.md

-# lander
+# A PPO Method in Mars Lander
 This project uses [Stables Baselines 3](https://stable-baselines3.readthedocs.io/en/master/#) to implement [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347) to simulate spacecraft landing.
-Our graphics and simulation engine are implemented on `C++` while training and inference are in `Python`.
+Our graphics and simulation engine are implemented on `C++`, while model training and inference are in `Python`.

 ## Quickstart